AdobeDocs/workfront.en/help/classic/manage-work/projects/updating-work-in-a-project/update-task-status.md

 When you are updating a task status, you can also type an explanation about the new status and change other task information such as the due date.

 1. Go to a task that you are assigned to for which you want to update the status.
-1. Click the Status drop-down menu in the task details area, and select the new status.
+1. Click the **Status** drop-down menu in the task details area, and select the new status.

+1. Due on
+1.
+1.
-1. (Optional) Do any of the following to provide additional information about the update, then click `Update` or, if the task has the `Complete` status, click `Done:`
+1. (Optional) Do any of the following to provide additional information about the update, then click **Update** or, if the task has the **Complete** status, click **Done:**

-  * To add a note about the update, go to the `Updates` taband click `Start a new update`, then type your note.
+   * To add a note about the update, go to the **Updates** tab and click **Start a new update**, then type your note.

-  * To notify certain users about the update, type their names in the `Notify` box that appears when you type a note about the update.
+   * To notify certain users about the update, type their names in the **Notify** box that appears when you type a note about the update.
-  * To update the condition of the task, click `Select Condition` to the right of the `Notify` box (these appear when you type a note about the update), then select the condition that best reflects the current condition of the task.
+   * To update the condition of the task, click **Select Condition** to the right of the **Notify** box (these appear when you type a note about the update), then select the condition that best reflects the current condition of the task.

+   *
+   *

 ## Automatically update task status